-At its semi-annual meeting in November, the Board of Directors of the American Council on Gift Annuities (ACGA) unanimously reaffirmed its current schedule of suggested maximum charitable gift annuity (CGA) rates.
+At its semi-annual meeting in April 2018, the Board of Directors of the American Council on Gift Annuities (ACGA) unanimouslyapproved an increase in its schedule of suggested maximum charitable gift annuity (CGA) rates.
 From time to time, we receive questions from members and the general public about how the rate schedule is determined.
 We thought it would be helpful to address the nature of the important work of our Rates Committee in this FAQ piece.
 For more detailed information, please see our 2017 Rates Paper, which is available to members for free on our website.

 Q: In layman’s terms, would you please explain how the Rates Committee determines the suggested rate schedule?